rg727/Gupta_WGEN_Partitioning_NatVar_CC_Drivers/README.md

 This repository contains example code and data for the following paper:

 Gupta, R.S., Steinschneider,S. & Reed, P.M.
 (2023).
-Understanding Contributions of Paleo-Informed Natural Variability and Climate Changes on Hydroclimate Extremes in the Central Valley region of California (in review).
+Understanding Contributions of Paleo-Informed Natural Variability and Climate Changes on Hydroclimate Extremes in the Central Valley region of California (Accepted in Earth's Future).

 ## Contents